siemens/simatic-s7-webserver-api/README.md

     Console.WriteLine(method.Name);
 }
 ```
-**Hint**: The PLC Certificate is by default not accepted by your PC - therefor you have to either download and store the certificate in the trusted root ca certificates or implement the validation callback for your system - a "plain" check for => true is not good practice but it will get you started in case you dont want to download and install the certificate.
+**Hint**: The PLC Certificate is by default not accepted by your PC - therefor you have to either download and store the certificate in the trusted root ca certificates (preferably!) or implement the validation callback for your system - a "plain" check for => true is not good practice but it will get you started in case you dont want to download and install the certificate.
 ```cs
 ...
 using System.Net;